-The Out & About program consists of public service performance opportunities for students.
-These events may include creative activities, recitals and performances at hospitals, senior living places and malls.
+The Out and About program consists of public service performance opportunities for students.
+These events may include recitals, hospitals, senior living places, mall performances and creative activities.
 The hospital events are aptly termed “Sound of Mind and Body”.
 The hospital “listening audience” consists of staff, patients and families who are passing through the lobby.
-All Out & About dates are on Sundays except November 16, which is on a Saturday.
-Students may use this performance as Volunteer Credit at their school by bringing a form for Mrs. Brown to sign.
+All Out and About events are on Sundays except November 14, which is on a Saturday.

 Dates and Times